2015 Rate and Labor Survey results now available to AEA members

-This annual survey, which is distributed to AEA members at no charge as one of their membership benefits, examines and compares shop and labor rates by national and international regions.
+The annual AEA Rate and Labor Survey examines and compares shop and labor rates by national and international regions.
 It also shows employee benefit/compensation package information, a profile of technician experience, regional employment demand and a business outlook perspective.
-The quick-glance layout allows repair shop owners and managers to easily compare their businesses to others in their regions of operation.
+The quick-glance layout allows repair station owners and managers to easily compare their businesses to others in their regions of operation.